grafana/mimir/docs/sources/reference-http-api/_index.md

 GET,POST <prometheus-http-prefix>/api/v1/query_range
 ```

-Prometheus-compatible range query endpoint.
-When the request is sent through the query-frontend, the query will be accelerated by query-frontend (results caching and execution parallelisation).
+This endpoint is compatible with the Prometheus range query endpoint.
+When the system sends a request through the query-frontend, the query-frontend uses caching and execution parallelization to accelerate the query.

-_For more information, please check out the Prometheus [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) documentation._
+_For more information about Prometheus range queries, refer to [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries)._

 _Requires [authentication](#authentication)._